sciencegraph/brinton/README.md

   - `matrixplot()` graphics, a generalization of a matrix plot in the sense that the graphic that is replicated in each cell of the matrix can be selected from the catalogue of bivariate graphics.
-  - `plotup()` function, which complements the previous two functions in that it presents a particular graphic for a specific variable or a limited number of variables of a dataset.
+  - `plotup()` function, which complements the previous three functions in that it presents a particular graphic for a specific variable or a limited number of variables of a dataset.

 Future work will include the ability to draw `longplot()` and `plotup()` graphics from a selection of a wider number and combinations of types of